smaurice101/readthedocs/docs/source/tmlbuilds.rst

        e36d-28c9ca7b5376 is the msgis, the second number 145 is the current value used in the calculation, then latitude (34.04893) and logitude (-111.09373), the variable being processed (Current), and any additional information.

-       Another important field is mainuid=AC000W020496398, mainuid is the entity identifier in the UID field of the Json criteria (:ref:`JSON PROCESSING`)
+       Another important field is **mainuid=AC000W020496398**, mainuid is the entity identifier in the UID field of the Json criteria (:ref:`JSON PROCESSING`).
+       Specifically, TML processed (took average) 6 messages from this one device for Current stream.

        "Current~Current-(mA)~iot-preprocess~uid:metadata.dsn,subtopic:metadata.property_name
        (Current), value:datapoint.value, identifier:metadata.display_name,datetime:datapoint.updated_at,:allrecords, Joinedidentifiers:
-       ~oem:n/a~lat:n/a~long:n/a~location:n/a~identifier:n/a,IoT device performance and failures~**Msgsjoined**=dd4dfbbc-7fb3-11ec-e36d-
+       ~oem:n/a~lat:n/a~long:n/a~location:n/a~identifier:n/a,IoT device performance and failures~Msgsjoined=dd4dfbbc-7fb3-11ec-e36d-
        28c9ca7b5376(145,34.04893,-111.09373,Current,n/a,n/a,{}); dd781c12-7fb3-11ec-fa99-012971124b46(0,34.04893,-111.09373,Current,n/a,n/a,{});dd94c90c-7fb3-
        11ec-727b-6d558b1c7fe4(0,34.04893,-111.09373,Current,n/a,n/a,{}); ddb6f676-7fb3-11ec-5c48-b5377c00ff05(0,34.04893,-111.09373,Current,n/a,n/a,
        {});dde3be22-